slanska/flexilite/doc/RDBMS.md

 custom implementation, usually, individually for evert enumeration type.
 Finally, when doing search, it is often needed to include actual text values into search, within selected language.

-For any real application just enum support means hundred of development and testing hours.
+For any real application just enum support means hundreds of development and testing hours.

 #### 2. Lists (aka Arrays aka Vectors)

 Standard RDBMS do not support value list (aka arrays aka vectors).
-So, if requirement is to have, say, multiple tags per record (kind of extended enums) or few email addresses or few phone number, additional table needs to created.
+So, if requirement is to have, say, multiple tags per record (kind of extended enums) or just few email addresses or few phone numbers, additional table needs to created.
 Which brings us to the next section.

 #### Many-to-many relation